Skip to content

 • High volume synchronous telehealth visits; triage patient calls within scope of practice

-• Effective use of common platforms including Google Workspace, Slack & Zendesk
+• Effective use of common platforms including macOS, Google Workspace, Slack & Zendesk

 • Clinical experience and familiarity with operational needs of brick and mortar independent abortion providers